Sunny77D/cos424_finalproject/README.md

-# cos424_finalproject
+# COS424 FinalProject
-Code for Fundamental of Machine Learning Final Project which was classifying paintings
+Code for Fundamental of Machine Learning Final Project which was classifying paintings of famous artists